-People with chronic kidney disease are 10 to 20 times more likely to have a heart attack and cardiovascular disease remains the leading cause of death for people on dialysis and those who have a transplanted kidney.
+People with chronic kidney disease are two to three times more likely to have a heart attack, and cardiovascular disease remains the leading cause of death for people on dialysis and those who have a transplanted kidney.
 People at every stage of chronic kidney disease are at more risk of cardiovascular disease, although those in the later stages have the highest risk.

 Keeping your kidneys healthy

-There are a number of things you can do to keep your kidneys healthy.
+There are a number of things you can do to keep your kidneys healthy, including: